Tour 2: The Perfect Combo

 Trinidad is truly fabulous - the only place where West Indies birds and animals overlap the ranges of Amazonian species.
 The island's proximity to South America, coupled with the fact that in the past it was physically a part of the landmass of the continent, helps explain the huge variety of South American species which can be seen here, and often nowhere else in the Caribbean.
 It is a very special island indeed, and every morning for the remainder of our tour we will be waking in one of it's most spectacular birding locales - the world renowned Asa Wright Nature Centre.
 Located in the heart of the Arima Valley in the Northern Range of the island, the Eco Lodge is perfectly nestled within bands of primary and secondary rainforest and hence ideally placed to attract a plethora of bird species.

-After lunch we set out along the appropriately named Discovery Trail in search of other South American delights such as Channel-billed Toucans, Green-backed and Collared Trogons, Trinidad Motmots, Golden-headed and White-bearded Manakins , antwrens, antshrikes, and a host of different species of brightly colored tanagers .
+After an extensive and delicious buffet breakfast we set out along the appropriately named Discovery Trail in search of such South American delights as Channel-billed Toucans, Green-backed, Guianan and Collared Trogons, endemic Trinidad Motmots, Golden-headed and White-bearded Manakins , antwrens, antshrikes, and a host of different species of brightly colored tanagers .

-After another morning waking to the wondrous sights and sounds of bellbirds, pewees and, oropendolas we journey into the Arena Forest along well worn trails, in the hopes of getting views of some truly astonishing species - from the hauntingly beautiful White Hawk, majestic Ornate Hawk Eagle and impressively coiffed Crimson-crested Woodpecker, to the much coveted Ferruginous Pygmy-Owl, Gray-headed Kite and Euler's Flycatcher.
+After another morning waking to the wondrous calls of territorial Bearded Bellbirds and a colony of Crested Oropendolas we make our way by slow moving van along the winding, forest-lined Blanchisseuse Road, in the hopes of getting views of some truly astonishing species - from the hauntingly beautiful White Hawk, majestic Ornate Hawk Eagle and impressively coiffed Crimson-crested Woodpecker, to other more secretive forest dwellers like Streaked Xenops, Euler's Flycatcher, and the most coveted of all - the critically endangered Trinidad Piping Guan.
 When we eventually break cover, our eyes shift skyward in the hope of getting glimpses of those effortless manipulators of the air currents - Swallow-tailed Kites and Bat Falcons.
 After such a morning we will be in need of an equally impressive afternoon if we are to finish our tour on a high.
 Fortunately in the north west of the island, Trinidad has just such a location.